Orderaway & Touchmini - How To

-This outlines How To Create And Manage Menus for OrderAway and/or TouchMini.
+This outlines How To Create And Manage Menus for Orderaway and/or Touchmini.

-- The Products available for Order.
+- The Items/Products available for ordering.

 What Is Required? ▲ ▼

-- Products >
+- In Products >

 - Product Records

-- And/Or Product Quick Edit
+- And/or Product Quick Edit

 - Families

-- Touch Settings > Keyboards
+- In Touch Settings > Keyboard

-- Administration > Cloud Connectivity
+- In Administration > Cloud Connectivity

 How To Create And Manage Menus? ▲ ▼